Renewable Energy & By Products

 Extraction Plant

-ECOSB is a subsidiary of Eonmetall Group Berhad and is principally involved in the construction and operation of Palm Fibre Oil Extraction plants across Malaysia.
+ECOSB, a subsidiary of Eonmetall Group Berhad, specialises in the construction and operation of palm fibre oil extraction plants across Malaysia.

 By-products